milindvb/mbJavaSDKBlobStorageManagedIdentity/README.md

 **To run this code**

 # Pre-requisites
-Storage account created
+Storage account created (Gen purpose v2)

-Container create in the storage account
+Container created in the storage account

 Sample file present in the container for download